Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Introduction

-Contrarily to \cite{hure18, bachouch2018, han17, hure19}, the goal of this paper is to propose a reinforcement learning algorithm to solve optimal multi-exercise (rather than one single) stopping time problems with constraints on exercise times that does not need to derive a dynamic programming equation nor to find an equivalent BSDE of the problem.
+Contrarily to \cite{kohler2010, hure18, bachouch2018, han17, weinan2017deep, hure19, becker2020pricing}, the goal of this paper is to propose a reinforcement learning algorithm to solve optimal multi-exercise (rather than one single) stopping time problems with constraints on exercise times that does not need to derive a dynamic programming equation nor to find an equivalent BSDE of the problem.
 The only information needed is the dynamic of the state process $X$ and the objective function.
-This kind of algorithm is called policy gradient and is well known in the area reinforcement learning, see \cite{sutton00} for instance.
-Although continuous control with reinforcement learning shows good results, the case of optimal stopping times is more difficult as it involves controls taking values in a discrete set of actions.
+This kind of algorithm is called policy gradient and is well known in the area of reinforcement learning, see \cite{sutton00} for instance.
+Although continuous control approximation with reinforcement learning shows good results, see \cite{fecamp2019risk, buehler2019} for European-style option hedging, the case of optimal stopping times is more difficult as it involves controls taking values in a discrete set of actions.
 The problem is similar to a combinatorial optimisation one: at each time step, an action belonging to a finite set needs to be taken.
 One way to solve this problem is to perform a relaxation assuming that the control belongs to a continuous space.
 For instance, if one needs to price an American option, a decision represented by a value in $\{0,1\} $ and consisting in exercising or not must be taken.
-Relaxing the problem consists in searching for solutions in $\left[0,1\right]$.
-Such method has been studied in \cite{becker19a} and \cite{becker19b} in the case of Bermudan options (with only one exercise) pricing with neural networks.
-They succeed in pricing Bermudan options in a high dimensional setting (up to 1000) with good accuracy. \\ On a very different combinatorial problem (namely traveller salesman) \cite{bello2016neural} proposes an approach to solve with neural networks by using randomisation of discrete variables instead of relaxing the discrete setting.
-The probability for the action to take a discrete value is modelled by a neural network but the function to optimise is computed by Monte-Carlo sampling from the probability linked to the discrete actions.
-The difficulty then comes from the computation of the gradient: the trick which is common in reinforcement learning is to use the likelihood ratio method \cite{sutton00}.
+Relaxing the problem consists in searching for solutions in $\left[0,1\right]$: this relaxation has successfully been applied to a Bermudan option pricing in a high dimensional setting (up to 1000) in \cite{becker19b}.
+These methods apply well for American-style option pricing but seem to be not flexible enough to be extended to swing options pricing.